cedricwalter/cedricwalter.github.io/content/posts/leaving.md

 ## Chatbot chatbot chatbot
 People dont use the web but ask more and more a chatbot and get a personalized answers: there is no need to click on webpages anymore, be surprised by the content, wanting to follow an author.

-## Attention economy IS PRIVATIZED
+## Attention economy IS PRIVATIZED or the biggest hold up of time in history of humanity
-People LOST -6-7 hours per day watching Instagram, Facebook, TikTok, YouTube, Amazon, Temu, AliExpress ...
+People LOST 5-6-7..10 hours per day watching Instagram, Facebook, TikTok, YouTube, Amazon, Temu, AliExpress ...
 They don't read books, or visit the open web.
+This is the biggest robbery of time and people minds in history of humanity.
+Maybe worse that coain addiction.
+During that time you produce nothing, watching silly videos...

 ## Your content can be scraped and used without your consent